Taking cash in or out of Canada? Read this.

 We’ll cover everything you need to know about using your Revolut account in Canada here in this guide.
 This includes whether you can spend in Canadian dollars using your Revolut card, and if there are any fees you need to know about.

-And while you’re comparing travel spending solutions, make sure to check out the Wise card.
-It’s truly international, as you can use it in 175 countries.
-Whenever you spend, this clever contactless card automatically converts your money to the local currency at a fair exchange rate.
+And while you’re comparing travel spending solutions, make sure to check out the Wise card from the money services provider Wise.
+It’s truly international, as you can use it in over 150 countries.
+Whenever you spend, this clever contactless card automatically converts your money to the local currency at a great exchange rate, only adding a small, transparent currency conversion fee.

 Yes, you can use your Revolut account and card in Canada.